 Unfortunately, picky eating, and an abundance of refined foods, doesn’t make for a strong microbiome.
 Our Standard American Diet lacks both diversity, and an emphasis on the fresh, whole, and fermented foods that nourish and grow our probiotic army, a.k.a., your child’s “invisible allies.”
 The good news is, there are great ways to get probiotics back into your child’s diet, and into his gut where they belong!

 First, consider foods that are rich in probiotics.
 Traditionally fermented foods, such as sauerkraut, yogurt, and pickles are great options to start including in you and your child’s daily diet.
 Look for the words ‘fermented’ or ‘traditionally fermented’ on the label, and make sure they come from the refrigerated section, as probiotics are living, and many strains require cooler temperatures to stay alive.

 … and a supplement for balance

 In addition to fortifying the diet with these good-for-the-gut foods, a probiotic supplement is another convenient choice.
 For children, you’ll also want to look for a kid-specific probiotic formulation.
-Us adults have a lot of options- which can be overwhelming.
-I’m a huge fan of this chart, which helps narrow down the choices when it comes to finding the perfect probiotic supplement for your personal needs.
+Us adults have a lot of options- which can be overwhelming - here's a blog to help narrow down the choices when it comes to finding the perfect probiotic supplement for your personal needs.

 Believe it or not, there are formulations that combine probiotic strains and carefully selected additional ingredients, which work in tandem to support additional areas beyond digestion, like healthy energy production, and reduced stress and fatigue.* Isn’t it fascinating that a probiotic supplement can do all that?
 If your mind is spinning too, you might enjoy embarking on your own digestive health expedition- moms and dads need to stay healthy, too, after all!